Remembering Steve Cropper / Playwright Tom Stoppard

 Also, we note the passing of playwright Tom Stoppard, who died last week at age 88.

-and I'll give them trouble,
+and I'll feel no trouble,

 I'm coming.